ssh88/PopPresentableViewController/README.md

 # PopPresentableViewController

-As UIPopoverController is now depricated (iOS 8+), this is a simple swift extension to allow a View Controller to present a child view controller as a PopoverPresentationController.
+As ```UIPopoverController``` is now depricated (iOS 8+), this is a simple swift extension to allow a ```UIViewController``` to present a child view controller as a PopoverPresentationController.

-The API has been named in the similar fashion of the standard present view controller function :  ```present(_ viewControllerToPresent: UIViewController, animated flag: Bool, completion: (@escaping () -> Swift.Void)? = nil)```
+The API has been named in similar fashion to the standard present view controller function.

 ### Usage